Zoe Zeniodi

+Zeniodi was recently a semi-finalist in the La Maestra Competition in Philharmonie de Paris where she was chosen by the jury as one of the six women worldwide to be a member of La Maestra Academy with engagements and professional support for 2022-2024.

 Musical studies

 Zeniodi holds a Doctor of Musical Arts in orchestral conducting from the University of Miami and also studied at the Royal College of Music and the Mozarteum, Salzburg.
-In an interview to Classical 95.5 FM Radio in March 2017, Zeniodi expressed her close affiliation with American contemporary composer Thomas Sleeper, under whom Zeniodi undertook her early conducting studies and later championed his work.
+In an interview to Classical 95.5 FM Radio in March 2017, Zeniodi expressed her close affiliation with American contemporary composer Thomas Sleeper, under whom Zeniodi undertook her early conducting studies and whose work she later championed.

-Career
+Early career

-Zeniodi has conducted opera and ballet productions at the Florida Grand Opera, the Greek National Opera, the Onassis Cultural Center, the Festival of the Aegean and the University of Miami.
-As a guest conductor, she has worked with the Brno Philharmonic, the Tatarstan National Symphony Orchestra, the New Philharmonic Orchestra of Florida, the Pan-European Philharmonia, the Palm Beach Symphony, the National Radio Symphony Orchestra of Greece, the Kamerata/Armonia Atenea, the Thessaloniki State Symphony Orchestra, the City of Thessaloniki Symphony Orchestra, the Florida Youth Orchestra, the Greater Miami Youth Symphony, the Spanish National Youth Orchestra (JONDE), the ARTéfacts Ensemble and the 21st Ensemble.
+Zeniodi started her early musical career performing as a piano accompanist, mainly in Europe.
+After her transition to conducting, Zeniodi conducted opera and ballet productions at the Florida Grand Opera, the Greek National Opera, the Onassis Cultural Center, the Festival of the Aegean and the University of Miami.
+As a guest conductor, she has worked with the Brno Philharmonic, the Tatarstan National Symphony Orchestra, the New Philharmonic Orchestra of Florida, the Pan-European Philharmonia, the Palm Beach Symphony, the Greek-Turkish Youth Orchestra, the National Radio Symphony Orchestra of Greece, the Kamerata/Armonia Atenea, the Florida Youth Orchestra, the Greater Miami Youth Symphony among others.
+She was also the artistic Director of the Organization of the Thessaloniki Concert Hall.

+Recent career

+Zeniodi made her debut in New Zealand in 2021, with Opera New Zealand in the production of Mozart's Le Nozze di Figaro", a production which was postponed for a year due to COVID-19 pandemic.
 Zeniodi made her Australian debut in 2022, conducting the Queensland Symphony Orchestra for Poulenc's La voix humaine with Alexandra Flood, and the world premiere of The Call (based on the story "A Phone Call" by Auburn Sandstrom on The Moth) with Ali McGregor.
+Zeniodi returned to Queensland for a production of Cosi fan tutte with the Opera Queensland in 2023.
+She had her debut in Teatro Colon performing Giya Kancheli 's Symphony No4, among other works, on 16 June 2023.
+Zeniodi has been announced to have her debut in Sydney Opera House in the summer of 2024, to perform Mozart's Cosi fan tutte.